sajjadGG/book-python/numpy/indexing/axis.rst

 >>>
 >>> a.take(2, axis=0)
 Traceback (most recent call last):
-IndexError: index 2 is out of bounds for size 2
+IndexError: index 2 is out of bounds for axis 0 with size 2

 Three Dimensional - Rows: